mschl0ss/case-list/README.md

 ***
 ## Design decisions

-- Built in React with TypeScript
+- Built in React with TypeScript.
-- useContext instead of more robust state management for several reasons
+- useContext instead of more robust state management for several reasons.
-    - The scope of this simple app is small enough that useContext's performance hit from extra rerenders is trivial
+    - The scope of this simple app is small enough that useContext's performance hit from extra rerenders is trivial.
-    - That said, re-rendering the whole table on search/filter is probably appropriate
+    - That said, re-rendering the whole table on search/filter is probably appropriate.
-    - Speed and simplicity of implementation let development move fast
+    - Speed and simplicity of implementation let development move fast.
     - Ultimately, excessive rerenders from context and prop drilling would prevent this approach from scaling.
 This would be about the point in development that i would switch over to Redux/redux-toolkit or something more arcane like mobx.
-- Material UI for aesthetically pleasant components
+- Material UI for aesthetically pleasant components.
 - Used `idb-keyval` for front end fake db.
 This allowed me to focus on front end work and get a reasonable amount of database persistence.
 Also it _is_ technically a __'Front-End Take-Home Test'__.
 I'm hoping this is 'clever' and not 'obviously cheating'.
-- Images are perhaps not obviously annotatable, but given the captive, long term user base design decisions like this are workable
+- Images are perhaps not obviously annotatable, but given the captive, long term user base design decisions like this are workable.
-- Image section will correctly determine the size of the image and scale and size accordingly
+- Image section will correctly determine the size of the image and scale and size accordingly.

 ### Problems
--  Cloudinary widget is hugely unreliable
+-  Cloudinary widget is hugely unreliable.
     - I tried adding the widget higher up in hierarchy and passing it down to get it to load sooner, but the improvement is not hugely noticeable.
 In real life I'd use a more established solution like an AWS S3 bucket.
-- Code Smell: Code to determine the color to status correlation is repeated with small variations several times
+- Code Smell: Code to determine the color to status correlation is repeated with small variations several times.
 - Excessive prop drilling in places (specifically the CaseTable -> CaseRow -> CaseForm -> etc) leading to excessive rerenders and unnecessarily cognitively complex code.
-Better foresight and planning would probably have led to each row managing its state with its own context (or just using Redux for the whole thing)
+Better foresight and planning would probably have led to each row managing its state with its own context (or just using Redux for the whole thing).
 - Didn't utilize the theme object for consistent, central design factors (e.g. standardize padding).
-Not a significant issue given the small scope of the project, but the tech debt would quickly pile up (but would be a fairly small lift to fix)
+Not a significant issue given the small scope of the project, but the tech debt would quickly pile up (but would be a fairly small lift to fix).

 ### TODO
-- Introduce robust state management solution, most likely Redux/Redux-toolkit
+- Introduce robust state management solution, most likely Redux/Redux-toolkit.
-- Introduce validation to new case to make sure title is filled out
+- Introduce validation to new case to make sure title is filled out.
-- User Table sorting
+- User Table sorting.
-- Add date created column (data is already in the model)
+- Add date created column (data is already in the model).
-- Add very basic user creation, not even pw protected, just allow a user to track their own cases and choose if they are a regular user or a manager
+- Add very basic user creation, not even pw protected, just allow a user to track their own cases and choose if they are a regular user or a manager.
-- Add more robust user auth, using bcrypt to hash and salt passwords should mitigate the security concerns of idb-keyval
+- Add more robust user auth, using bcrypt to hash and salt passwords should mitigate the security concerns of `idb-keyval`.
+- Or more likely, just use a simple backend like `Node.js`/`Express.js` with `Prisma.io`/`PostgreSQL` for ORM/DB to handle the user auth pattern and replace `idb-keyval`.
 ***
 ## Detail of Criteria